-- Evidence that you can support yourself financially during your study programme in Canada
+- Evidence that you can support yourself financially during your studies in Canada

-- Two letters of academic reference that attest the preparation for Master/PhD studies (including letters from employers)
+- Two letters of academic reference that attest the preparation for Master's/PhD studies (including letters from employers)

-Translated documents should be notarized by a certified translator.
+Translated documents should be certified by a professional translator.
 You will have to include the original versions of the documents as well.

-International students planning to study abroad in Canada have the opportunity to start their studies in two enrolment sessions:
+International students planning to study abroad in Canada have the opportunity to start their studies during two enrolment sessions:

-The application deadline for winter enrollment is 1st of September.
+- The application deadline for winter enrolment is 1st of September.

-To increase your chances to get accepted, you should submit your application 8 to 12 months before courses start.
+To increase your chances of being accepted, you should submit your application 8 to 12 months before courses start.
 You will receive an official letter of acceptance from the university one or two months after applications have closed.

 7. Final steps after receiving your acceptance letter

-After meeting the requirements, completing the application process, and getting accepted to the university you will have to go through a few extra steps:
+After meeting the requirements, completing the application process, and getting accepted at the university, you will have to go through a few extra steps:

 - Settle your health insurance.
-The amount covered varies depending on the Canadian province you will live in.
+The amount covered varies depending on the Canadian province where you will live.

 - Find out if you need a Canadian study permit (Canada student visa) and apply as soon as possible after receiving the acceptance letter, to make sure you will be allowed to enter the country.
-Some countries from the European Union don't need to apply for a student visa.
-Check to see if your country applies.
+Some countries from the European Union (EU) don't need to apply for a student visa, so check if your country is one of them.

 - Buy a plane ticket to Canada only after getting your visa confirmation.

-- Students must officially enrol in the university after arriving in Canada to confirm that they will start their classes.
+- Students must officially enrol at the university after arriving in Canada to confirm that they will start their classes.